What is Clustering for Vacation Rentals?

-With so many options swirling around the industry, a few are bound to get somewhat lost in the shuffle.
+With so many options swirling around the industry, a few are bound to get lost in the shuffle.
 “Clustering,” for instance, is one of those vacation rental distribution strategies that property managers might not hear much about even though it packs some major benefits.

 VacayHome Connect is a leader in clustering for vacation rentals.
 Below, we answer some fundamental questions about it, including which channels enable it and—most importantly—the productivity numbers that back it up.